tilok-wp/PSD-HTML-Wordpress-File-Resource/README.md

-# PSD to HTML CONVERT RESOURCE
+# HTML to  Wordpress CONVERT RESOURCE

-This repo contains starter files and the finished project files for all the projects contained in the course.
+This repo contains starter files and the finished project files for all the projects contained for the future use.

-Plus, I made all the course slides available for download, to make it easier to follow along the conceptual videos.

-?? ***Please read the following Frequently Asked Questions (FAQ) carefully before starting the course*** ??
+?? ***Please read the following Frequently Asked Questions (FAQ) carefully*** ??

 ## FAQ